The Kildonan School: Campus

 From 1969 to 1980, The Kildonan School rented a property in Solebury, Pennsylvania.

 By 1975, the Solebury campus was too small for its enrollment.
 In 1980 5 years and half a decade later, The Kildonan School purchased the property of the Barlow School, a private boarding and day school that closed due to insufficient funding, and relocated to Amenia (town), New York.

 Dormitories

-The Amenia (town) New York (state) campus initially had dormitories for all boarders, grades 7–12.
+The Amenia New York campus initially had dormitories for all boarders, grades 7–12.
 From 1995 to its closure on August 30, 2019, The Kildonan School had two dormitories for boarding students between 7th and 12th grade, and one "home-style" dormitory for 12th-grade boys (which was reverted to faculty apartments in 2013).

 Since second- to sixth-grade students could only enroll in the day program, there were no housing facilities for younger students.

 Curriculum

 The Kildonan School viewed itself as a temporary program that students would attend for one year or two (depending on how long it took to develop their skills) before being reintegrated back to their previous school.
 King believed that the students needed to learn not only the foundational skills of reading and writing, but that they were intelligent and capable: many students at Kildonan had internalized or been told they were stupid, lazy, or not trying hard enough, and subsequently became disinterested in learning.
 Kildonan's strategy, King said, would restore these students' self-esteem and interest in learning.